top of page

 About Clyde (2012-2021)

 I adopted Clyde from the Conroe Animal Shelter in June of 2012.
-He was only 4 months old and a bundle of energy ready to join a family.
-The volunteers at the shelter assured me that he was a good dog that just needed some discipline.
+He was only 4 months old and full of energy, ready to join a family.
+The volunteers at the shelter assured me that he was a good dog who just needed some discipline.
 And boy, he needed discipline.

 While he was excited to join the family, he had a lot to learn.

-I had 2 cats that he saw as toys.
-I worked hard to teach him to respect their boundaries.
-I had to teach him to not eat my furniture.
-In the first 6 months with me he ate an entire welcome mat, a baseball, and a full box of tissues.
+I had 2 cats that he saw as toys, so I worked hard to teach him to respect their boundaries.
+I also had to teach him to not eat my furniture.
+In the first 6 months with me, he ate an entire welcome mat, a baseball, and a full box of tissues.

-He loved to eat, swim, beg for food, bark at people who walked the greenbelt behind the house, eat, cuddle with his cat siblings, beg for food, play at day camp, eat, watch tv with me in the evenings, and last but not least, beg for food.
+He loved to eat, swim, beg for food, bark at people who walked the greenbelt behind the house, eat, cuddle with his cat siblings, beg for food, play at day camp, eat, watch tv with me in the evenings, and- last but not least- beg for food.

 About Clifford